-Risk free interest rate % 1.6

-Expected life of warrants (years) 1.5

-Expected annualized volatility % 64.6

-Expected dividend yield %
+Risk free interest rate % 1.6% Expected life of warrants (years) 1.5 Expected annualized volatility % 64.6% Expected dividend yield %

 Volatility was estimated by using the weighted average historical volatility of the Company and other companies, that the Company considers comparable that have trading and volatility history.
 The expected life in years represents the period of time that the warrants granted are expected to be outstanding.
 The risk-free rate is based on government of Canada bonds with a remaining term equal to the expected life of the warrants.
-A forfeiture rate of zero percent was used as the Company anticipates all warrants will be exercised.
+A forfeiture rate of zero percent was used as the Company anticipated all warrants will be exercised.
+Refer to Note 26 regarding the exercise and expiration of the share purchase warrants subsequent to the period end date.